sustainable-computing/VPP-Contracts/README.md

 | -E, --seed    | Seed for the random number generator |
 |-W, --skewed   | If the type distribution is skewed (or biased), only implemented for 5 types.
 Default is 0.
 Results not present in paper |

-Running time is around 1 hour per experiment and only a single core is used.
+:hourglass: Running time is around 1 hour per experiment and only a single core is used.

-### Other files
+### Other files :cloud_with_lightning:
 * **deterministic_solver_ev_penetration_no_solar.py**: This is the solver used for Eqn.
 13, the DA da bids.
 * **ev_data_sampler.py**: This is used for sampling expected EV arrivals for the scenarios in Eqn.
 13.
 * **generate_expected_EV_values.py**: This is used for sampling other values for the scenarios in Eqn.
 13.